Asymptotically Minimax Robust Hypothesis Testing: Least Favorable Distributions and Asymptotically Minimax Robust Tests

 \subsection{Band Model}

 So far, the nominal distributions have been assumed to be known or could roughly be determined before constructing the uncertainty classes.
-In fact, depending on the application, the nominal distributions may also be unknown; for example only a partial statistics of the data samples may be available \cite{moment,vastola} or the shape of the actual distributions may lie within a given band \cite{kassamband}.
-These cases will be studied here and in the following two sections.\\ The band classes were first proposed by Kassam~\cite{kassamband} and later revisited by \mbox{Fau\ss} et. al. \cite{fauss}.
-They are given by the uncertainty classes
+In fact, depending on the application nominal distributions may also be unknown; for example only partial statistics of the data samples may be available \cite{moment,vastola} or the shape of the actual distributions may lie within a given band \cite{kassamband}.
+These cases will be studied here and in the following two sections.\\ The band model is given by the uncertainty classes